hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/08_github_rstudio.md

 > for some debugging advice.

 Next, RStudio will ask which existing directory we want to use.
+Click  <kbd>Browse</kbd>
-Click "browse" to navigate to the correct directory on your computer, then click "create project":
+to navigate to the correct directory on your computer, then click <kbd>Create Project</kbd>:

 <img src="../img/RStudio_screenshot_navigateexisting.png" width=700>

 Ta-da!
-Now you have an R project containing your repository.
-Notice the vertical "Git" menu that is now on the menu bar.
-This means RStudio has recognized that this directory is a git repository, so it's giving you tools to use Git:
+Now you have an R project containing your repository. **Notice the vertical <kbd>Git</kbd> menu that is now on the menu bar.** This means RStudio has recognized that this directory is a git repository, so it's giving you tools to use Git:

 <img src="../img/RStudio_screenshot_afterclone.png" width=700>

-To edit the files in your repository, you can click on them from the panel in the lower right.
-Let's add some more information about pluto:
+To **edit the files** in your repository, you can click on them from the panel in the lower right.
+Let's add some more information about pluto to `pluto.txt`:

+	And it's nice and out of the way.

 <img src="../img/RStudio_screenshot_editfiles.png" width=700>

-We can also use RStudio to commit these changes.
-Go to the git menu and click "commit":
+We can also use RStudio to **commit these changes**.
+Go to the Git menu and click <kbd>Commit</kbd>:

 <img src="../img/RStudio_screenshot_commit.png" width=700>
-&nbsp;

-This will bring up a screen where you can select which files to commit (check the boxes in the "staged" column) and enter a commit message (in the upper right).
+This will bring up a screen where you can **select which files** to commit (check the boxes in the "staged" column) and enter a **commit message** (in the upper right).
 The icons in the "status" column indicate the current status of each file.
 You can also see the changes to each file by clicking on its name.
-Once everything is the way you want it, click "commit":
+Once everything is the way you want it, click <kbd>Commit</kbd>:

 <img src="../img/RStudio_screenshot_review.png" width=700>

-You can push these changes by selecting "push" from the Git menu.
+You can **push these changes** by selecting <kbd>Push</kbd> from the Git menu.
 There are also options there to pull from a remote version of the repository, and view the history: